Zacha's Bay Window Mendocino Heritage Online Museum

 Explore the work of the Mendocino Heritage Artists

-Mendocino on the rocky north coast of California has always been a special place.
-It calls to special people who bring their unique gifts to Mendocino and who are in turn transformed by it.
-Mendocino called to Bill Zacha.
+Mendocino, on the rocky north coast of California, has always been a special place.
+Those, like Bill Zacha, who are called to Mendocino are transformed by it.
+In Bill's case, the transformation was mutual.

-This site is a memorial to Bill Zacha, a tribute to keep vivid his memory, his life and considerable accomplishments, including his art, his founding of the Mendocino Art Center and his remarkable influence on the lives of those with whom he came in contact.
+This site is a memorial to Bill Zacha, a tribute to keep vivid his memory, his life and considerable accomplishments, including his art, the founding of the Mendocino Art Center, and Bill's remarkable influence on the lives of those with whom he came in contact.

-Zacha's Bay Window Gallery shares the stories and showcases the art of six distinguished artists, Mendocino Art Center founder William Zacha and five others, Bill's friends who came to teach at the Art Center and stayed to make Mendocino their home.
+Zacha's Bay Window showcases the art and shares the stories of six distinguished Mendocino Heritage Artists, Mendocino Art Center founder William Zacha and five others, Bill's friends who came to teach at the Art Center and stayed to make Mendocino their home.

 William Zacha - internationally celebrated painter, sculptor and serigrapher

-Hilda Pertha - acclaimed sculptor, designer, serigrapher, collage artist and painter
+Hilda Pertha - painter, sculptor, designer, serigrapher, collage artist

-Dorr Bothwell - renowned painter, serigrapher and collage artist
+Dorr Bothwell - renowned painter, pioneer serigrapher and collage artist

 Toshi Yoshida - master woodblock print artist

 Fran Moyer - nationally acclaimed sculptor, writer and painter